jazzboME/tiin-go/README.md

 ```

 ## Usage
-There are two primary ways to use this package:
+There are three primary ways to use this package:
 1. As a Tiingo frontend client
-2. Strictly as a url builder
+2. As a url builder
+3. Strictly use the types

 ### Client
 Using tiin-go as a frontend client for the Tiingo api is the simplest way to use